RubemJanoni/ListToDo/README.md

 - I tested that this page works in different browsers: Chrome, Firefox, Safari.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
-- I confirmed that the navigation, header, about, gallery and contact text are all readable and easy to understand.
+- I confirmed that the navigation and text are all readable and easy to understand.
-- I have confirmed that the form works: requires entries in every field, will only accept an email in the email field and the submit button works.

 ## Validator Testing